george-gca/bracis_2023_srcaps/pages/introduction.md

 hideInToc: true
 ---

-# Capsules Networks
+# Capsules

 <v-clicks>

-- Capsules originally were used in classification tasks
+- Originally were used in classification tasks
   - Achieved state-of-the-art results
-- Capsules networks have been explored in other tasks
+- Capsules have been explored in other tasks
   - Object detection
   - Image segmentation
   - Visual question answering